 Around the world millions of people are victims of modern slavery.
 The complexity of today’s global supply chains means that consumers are often unknowingly contributing to the exploitation of others.
 Modern slavery is therefore an urgent challenge, which is why Amnesty International worked to help bring about the transparency in supply chain provisions under the UK Modern Slavery Act 2015.
 The Act requires organizations doing business in the UK with a total turnover of £36m or more to report on the steps that they are taking to ensure that modern slavery is not taking place in their global supply chains.

 - As we identified in our 2016 statement our suppliers consist predominately of professional consultancies and service providers to support both our substantive human rights work and the operations which support that work.
 These services are provided almost exclusively by way of direct service provision without extensive supply chains.
 As such we consider that the modern slavery risks arising out of our operations are generally low.

-- Last year we recognised that our internal working practices represent a potential risk area due to the fact that our staff carry out the majority of our work.
+- Last year we recognised that our internal working practices represent a large potential risk area due to the fact that our staff carry out the majority of our work.
 As a result, this year we completed a full review of our people management policies and processes.
 This concluded that we were managing associated risks effectively but recommended updates to be made to a number of policies.

-- We consider that our current processes, in particular our ethical procurement policies and processes, represent a good basis to manage risks associated with modern slavery.
-However we have identified areas for further investigation and improvement and therefore plan to further develop our approach by taking the following steps:
+- We consider that our updated ethical procurement policies and processes represent a strong basis to manage risks associated with modern slavery however we recognise that further improvements are needed.
+In 2018 we will further develop our approach by taking the following steps: